jgh2i/jgh2i/README.md

 Here are some ideas to get you started:

 -🙂 I’m a Senior Data Engineer Architect Modeler
-- - Specializing in end to end data platform design from zero to product.
-Proficiency in data pipelines, data structures and algorithms.
-Seeking   opportunities were I can bring my passion and make things personal while delivering a high level of output.
+- - With entrepreneurial abilities to take projects from ideation to deliverables.
+Proficiency in data pipelines, data structures, algorithms and automating the boring stuff so we can design the important stuff.

 -->